 - Thyroid abnormalities

-Tinnitus can be the first sign of hearing loss and is also a side effect of more than 200 drugs.
+Tinnitus can occur temporarily as our auditory system’s response to traumatic levels of noise exposure.
+It can also be the first sign of hearing loss.
 Tinnitus can be a disturbing and upsetting phenomenon, affecting a person’s sleep or stress levels.

 Effectiveness of treatments for tinnitus can vary.
 An evaluation by an audiologist is the first place to start.
 An audiologist will perform a hearing test, as well as several other specialized tests, to determine your auditory function.
-Your audiologist may recommend a medical exam to ensure the tinnitus is not being caused by a medical condition.
+In some cases, your audiologist may recommend a medical exam to ensure the tinnitus is not being caused by a medical condition.

-A variety of tinnitus treatments are available: tinnitus maskers, biofeedback, cognitive behavior therapy, hearing aids, medication and habituation therapy.
+A variety of tinnitus treatments are available: tinnitus maskers, biofeedback, cognitive behavior therapy, hearing aids, medication, mindfulness exercises and habituation therapy.
 Most people report some benefit when these therapies are used.
-About 65 percent of patients who use hearing aids reported a reduction in or elimination of their tinnitus.
-To date, no herbal supplements, vitamins or other homeopathic remedies have been clinically proven to alleviate tinnitus.
+About 65 percent of patients who use hearing aids reported a reduction in or elimination of their tinnitus while wearing the devices.
+To date, no medication, herbal supplements, vitamins or other homeopathic remedies have been clinically proven to alleviate tinnitus.

 Some studies have shown lowering your intake of caffeine, nicotine and alcohol can help.
-Minimizing noise exposure and getting moderate amounts of exercise have also been found to reduce tinnitus.
+Minimizing noise exposure and getting moderate amounts of exercise have also been found to reduce tinnitus as well.
+Each individual may have different triggers for tinnitus.
+By eliminating one thing at a time, you may be able to pinpoint foods or habits that aggravate your tinnitus.